joshddunn/dotfiles/README.md

-# My dotfiles
+# Dotfiles

-These dotfiles are for macOS.
+Dotfiles for macOS

 ## Install